A Tlingit totem pole in Seattle’s Pioneer Square neighborhood.

 In 2008, Louie Gong (of the Nooksack Indian Tribe) began customizing shoes with Coast Salish designs working in his living room.
 In 2016, he opened a beautiful flagship store in Pike Place Market (just above the Gum Wall), working with a wide range of Indigenous artists to not only sell their products, ranging from phone cases to jewelry, but to support them as artists.
+Recently, the store has relocated a few blocks off the Market.
 He also markets his own line of beautiful wool blankets — unbelievably, the first Indigenous-owned company to do so.
 By stopping at the beautiful, clean-lined Eighth Generation gallery, the millions of visitors who go through Pike Place Market each year are discovering a different narrative about Indigenous people.

 Located on 20 acres inside Seattle’s Discovery Park, the Daybreak Star Cultural Center was founded after Native Americans occupied Fort Lawton in the 1970s.
 (Discovery Park formerly was a military base.)
 Managed by United Indians of All Tribes Foundation, the center hosts art exhibits, markets and important cultural events, such as powwows.